SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 She relaxes and whispers, "I deserve this, don't I?"

-I do my sleep voice again, "…kiss me…"
+I wait a few minutes before I do my sleep voice again, "…kiss me…"

 And to my surprise, she does, she leans close and kisses the top of my head.

 After she leans back down on the bed, she whispers, "How's that?"

-I move my head upward, putting it under her chin, before I kiss her neck.

-Pinkie, in a concerned tone, whispers, "Oh, my."

-I move my head back to her chest.
+I don't respond, instead I twitch my right foreleg, the one holding her.

-Pinkie laments, "I don't know what to do, should I be enjoying this?
+After a few minutes of silence, Pinkie laments, "I don't know what to do, should I be enjoying this?
 Should I just wake you up?
 I don't know…"

-I wait a few minutes then do my sleep voice again, "…hold me…" as I pretend to shiver like I'm cold.
+I wait a few minutes then do my sleep voice again, "…cold…" as I pretend to shiver like I'm cold.

 Pinkie wraps her legs around me, holding me tight.

-I do my sleep voice again, "Thank…"

 I lay there, enjoying the comforting embrace.

 *We definitely need to talk tomorrow, but so far I've really enjoyed being close to you.*

-The last thing I remember is saying, "…love…" in my sleep voice before actually falling asleep.
+The last thing I remember is saying, "…sleep…" in my sleep voice before actually falling asleep.

 ***